Tennessee adds regular-season finale against Florida

 Tennessee will welcome Florida to Thompson-Boling Arena on Sunday, March 7.
-A time for tipoff has yet to be announced.
+Tip-off is set for noon ET and will broadcast on ESPNU.

 The Vols were originally scheduled to play Florida on Feb.
 10 at Thompson-Boling Arena.